GoodDay360/Tempest-Launcher/README.md

-## ⚠️ Currently Not Working.
-I don't have time to fix it.
-But I will rework on this project in the future for more stablity and features.
 ## 🌟 log4j exploit patched since version 1.7 Please update the launcher.
 # Tempest Launcher [<img src="https://i.imgur.com/1wfpYd5.png" align="right" title="Maestral" width="110" height="110"> ](https://github.com/GoodDay360/Tempest-Launcher)
 🔰 Get your own free Minecraft Java Capes.